Rajoy forced out as Spain's Prime Minister

-Madrid (CNN)Spain's Mariano Rajoy lost a confidence vote in Parliament on Friday, making his government the first in Spanish history to fall in this way.
+Madrid (CNN)Spanish Prime Minister Mariano Rajoy was toppled by a corruption scandal Friday, becoming the first leader in Spain's modern democracy to lose a vote of no-confidence in Parliament.

-His political opponent Pedro Sanchez, the leader of the main opposition Spanish Socialist Workers' Party (PSOE), now automatically becomes prime minister.
+Rajoy's demise paves the way for Pedro Sanchez, the leader of the main opposition Spanish Socialist Workers' Party (PSOE), to become Prime Minister.

 Rajoy's fall follows years of corruption allegations against his Popular Party.
-The corruption scandal culminated last week in a court convicting his former aides of running slush funds to help finance Popular Party election campaigns.
+The scandal culminated last week in a court convicting his former aides of running slush funds to help finance Popular Party election campaigns.

 Rajoy's fate was sealed after the Socialists secured support for the no confidence motion Thursday from a number of smaller parties in Parliament, including the Basque Nationalist Party.

 In total, 180 of the chamber's 350 lawmakers voted in support of the motion, a clear majority.
 There were 169 votes against and one abstention.

-The chamber erupted in applause after the results of the vote were read out.
+It was the first time in Spain's post-1977 democracy that a Spanish Prime Minister has fallen in this way.

+Rajoy shook hands with his successor Pedro Sanchez to congratulate him after the results were announced.

+Ana Pastor, President of the Spanish Parliament, announced that Sanchez has "the trust of the Parliament" and so becomes the new Prime Minister of Spain.

-Rajoy effectively conceded defeat ahead of the vote, congratulating Sanchez on his expected win.
+Rajoy had effectively conceded defeat ahead of the vote, congratulating Sanchez on his expected win in a brief address to Parliament.

-"In light of what we all know, I presume that the vote of no confidence will go ahead, and Pedro Sánchez will become the prime minister and I want to be the first to congratulate him," Rojoy told Parliament.
+"In light of what we all know, I presume that the vote of no confidence will go ahead, and Pedro Sánchez will become the Prime Minister and I want to be the first to congratulate him," Rajoy said.

 "I will accept the result of the vote as the democrat I am, but I cannot agree with what has been done."

-Sanchez has said that he would call for snap elections should he become Prime Minister.

-Rajoy was greeted with applause by his fellow Popular Party members as he arrived in the chamber where lawmakers were debating the motion of no confidence Friday morning.

-Visibly moved as he gave what may be his last address as Spain's leader, he also thanked those in his party and the Spanish people.
+Visibly moved as he gave what may be his last address as Spain's leader, Rajoy also thanked those in his party and the Spanish people.
 "It has been an honor to be the Prime Minister of Spain, it has been an honor to leave a better Spain than I found," he said.

 "I wish my substitute could say the same when his day comes, for the good of Spain."